 But in practice, what seems to be true sometimes conflicts with what tools are actually useful.
 In which case, we should take note of our confusion, but use the tool anyway.

-It’s an artificial limitation to limit yourself to merely the things that seem to be true, rather than the things that seem to be useful.
+It’s an artificial limitation to limit yourself merely to what seems to be true, and exclude the beliefs that are merely useful and not necessarily true.
 (And this, itself, is a useful belief to have!)

 See The Elephant in the Brain.
 This book completely changed my model of how minds work.
 This is also one of the few books that I think makes full use of its length.
 I don’t think I would’ve believed it if it was shorter.

-Also, a reader informed me that what I outline in this essay is an argument in favor of something called pragmatism.
+Also, a reader informed me that what I outline in this essay is an argument in favor of ‘pragmatism’.

 Get notified when new essays are posted.